Interpolating with generalized Assouad dimensions: Introduction

 \subsection{Main results for general sets}

 Now that we have introduced our setting and established some general notation, we begin by stating our main results.
 Our first two results are general facts about the $\phi$-Assouad dimensions.

-First, the upper $\phi$-Assouad dimensions can be obtained from the $\phi$-Assouad dimensions, which is a generalization of the corresponding result for the Assouad spectrum, \cite[Theorem~2.1]{fhh+2019}. \begin{itheorem} Let $F$ be an n.b.d.\ space and let $\phi$ be a dimension function.
+First, the upper $\phi$-Assouad dimensions can be obtained from the $\phi$-Assouad dimensions, which is a generalization of the corresponding result for the Assouad spectrum, \cite[Theorem~2.1]{zbl:1410.28008}.
+We recall in general that the $\phi$-Assouad dimension and the upper $\phi$-Assouad dimension need not be equal; see, for instance, \cite[§8]{zbl:1390.28019}. \begin{itheorem} Let $F$ be an n.b.d.\ space and let $\phi$ be a dimension function.
 Then

 \end{itheorem} The proof of this result is given in \cref{ss:upper-recover} and uses \cref{it:fund-dim}~\cref{im:window-compare} in a critical way.

 Next, we show that the $\phi$-Assouad dimensions \emph{recover the interpolation}. \begin{itheorem} For any n.b.d.\ space $F$ and $\dimuB F < \alpha \leq \dimA F$, there exists a dimension function $\phi$ such that